Oisota/MyBlog/src/blog/long-functions.md

 ---

 During my time in college and in the programming community at large, I've heard the general sentiment that long functions are bad and short functions are good.
-The argument is that short functions are easier to maintain and reason about and that long functions should be refactored into shorter functions that only do one thing.
+The argument is that short functions are easier to maintain and reason about and that long functions should be rewritten into shorter functions that only do one thing.
 This rule is usually accepted as gospel without any opposition or discussion.
 It sounds logical at first but is this guideline actually a good rule of thumb?
 Are long functions inherently bad and short functions inherently better?
 I don't believe this is the case.
 The length of a function should not even be considered in most cases.
-In fact, there are disadvantages to refactoring code into small functions.
+In fact, there are significant disadvantages to refactoring code into small functions.

 When I program, I don't write any functions until I absolutely need to.
 I look for at least three examples of code duplication in the code base before I even consider writing a function.